-Although the risk of committing certain other types of offence referred to in Legislative Decree no. 231/2001 (such as the female genital mutilation practices indicated in Article 25-quarter.1) cannot be entirely ruled out a priori, the possibility of such circumstances occurring is considered remote and, in any case, is likely covered by the principles and rules set out in the Code of Ethics, the Anti-Corruption Code and other Internal Rules, which contain equally binding rules for all Obligated Persons, obviously without prejudice to the duty to strictly comply with all applicable laws and regulations.
+Although the risk of committing certain other types of offence referred to in Legislative Decree 231/2001 (such as the female genital mutilation practices indicated in Article 25-quarter.1 of Legislative Decree 231/2001) cannot be entirely ruled out a priori, the possibility of such circumstances occurring is considered remote and, in any case, is likely covered by the principles and rules set out in the Code of Ethics, the Corruption Prevention Policy and other Internal Rules, which contain equally binding rules for all Obligated Persons, obviously without prejudice to the duty to strictly comply with all applicable laws and regulations.

-4. ATTIVITIES PERFORMED FOR THE CONSTRUCTION, UPDATING AND MANAGEMENT OF THE 231 MODEL
+4. ACTIVITIES PERFORMED FOR THE CONSTRUCTION, UPDATING AND MANAGEMENT OF THE 231 MODEL